aamoyel/kapilogin/README.md

     oidcClientSecret: YOUR_CLIENT_SECRET # Optional
     EOF
     ```
-3. To use this configuration you can pass "-c CFG_PATH" to the kapilogin CLI or set the var KAPILOGIN_CONFIG=~/.kapilogin.yaml
+3. To use this configuration you can pass "-c CFG_PATH" to the kapilogin CLI or set the var KAPILOGIN_CONFIG=... (url of local file path)

 4. Now, you can use the 'kapilogin' CLI.
     ```sh